libretro/docs/docs/library/gearcoleco.md

 The Gearcoleco core has the following options that can be tweaked from the core options menu.
 The default setting is bolded.

-Settings with (Restart) means that core has to be closed for the new setting to be applied on next launch.
+Settings with (restart) means that core has to be closed for the new setting to be applied on next launch.

 - **Refresh Rate (restart)** [gearcoleco_timing] (**Auto**|NTSC (60 Hz)|PAL (50 Hz))

     Select which refresh rate will be used in emulation.

-    - *Auto* selects the best refresh rate based in the rom.
+    - *Auto* selects the best refresh rate based on the rom.
     - *NTSC (60 Hz)* forces 60 Hz.
     - *PAL (50 Hz)* forces 50 Hz.